August 25, 2017

 gift from the Dedman family and Foundation.
 The building will be located on

 SMU's main campus at the corner of McFarlin and Airline.

-is expected that availability of the Research Center will encourage more faculty to use high-performance
+is expected that availability of the Research and Innovation Building will encourage more faculty to use high-performance

 computing and attract greater levels of external research funding.
 SMU aspires to increase its